justDoji/newTraMBU/README.md

 You should see a bunch of lines being printed to your terminal.
-When the output line *'Started TrambuWebApplication in XXX seconds'* is displayed, TRAMBU will have started a web application that you can used by navigating your browser to:
+When the output line *'Started TrambuWebApplication in XXX seconds'* is displayed, TRAMBU will have started a web application that you can use by navigating your browser to:

 > http://localhost:8080/index.xhtml00